Písek: Etymology

-The name of Písek literally means "sand".
+The name of Písek literally means 'sand' in Czech.
 It refers to the sand of the Otava River, which was panned for gold by the first settlers.

 Geography

 Písek is located about 42 km northwest of České Budějovice and 80 km south of Prague.
 Most of the municipal territory lies in the Tábor Uplands, but the southern part lies in the České Budějovice Basin.
-There are several steep streets and some suburbs lie more than 70–90 metres above the town centre.
-The eastern part of the territory, known as the Písecké hory Nature Park, is covered by deciduous woodlands mixed with high number of various coniferous trees.
+There are several steep streets, and some suburbs lie more than 70–90 metres above the town centre.
+The eastern part of the territory, known as the Písecké hory Nature Park, is covered by deciduous woodlands mixed with a high number of various coniferous trees.
 The highest point of Písek and of the nature park is Velký Mehelník with an altitude of 633 m.
 The lowest point is located on the surface of the Otava at 350 m.

 The town is situated on both banks of the river Otava.
 In the municipal territory there are several brooks with many fish ponds.
 The largest of the ponds are Prostřední Putim and Stará Putim.